Recommended first courses in major/minor(s)

 First course to take

-Any 200-level course taught in the English Department (ENGL) that fulfills the Field of Study Requirement in Literary Studies (FSLT).
+Any 200-level course taught in the English Department that also fulfills the Area of Inquiry: Literary & Textual Analysis (AILT) requirement.

 Next course to take if you have AP/IB credit